-An important feast day according to the Orthodox religious calendar, Gennisis tis Theotokou is enjoyed on 8th September by all the local residents of Athens.
+According to the Orthodox religious calendar, an important feast day, Gennisis tis Theotokou is enjoyed on 8th September by all the locals.

-Characterizing the end of the grazing season, Agios Dimitrios is celebrated on 26th October.
-On this day all the sheep are brought down the hills.
+Characterising the end of the grazing season, Agios Dimitrios is celebrated on 26th October.
+On this day, all the sheep are brought down the hills.

 Celebrated on 28th October, Ochi day is a national holiday in Athens marked with parades and dancing.
 The day commemorates the Greek answer of 'no' to the ultimatum from Mussolini calling for surrender in 1940.

-Celebrated on 8th November, the day is marked by a lot of ceremonies at the rural churches and monasteries named after Arch angles Michael and Gabriel.
+Celebrated on 8th November, the day is marked by many ceremonies at the rural churches and monasteries.

-One of the most important feast days in Athens, Eisodia tis Theotokou, is enjoyed on 21st November.
+Eisodia tis Theotokou is celebrated on 21st November.
 The day is marked by the presentation of the Virgin in the temple.

-Celebrated on 6th December, Agios Nikolaos is enjoyed by the local residents at the seaside churches of the city.
+Celebrated on 6th December, Agios Nikolaos is enjoyed by the locals at the seaside churches.

-A national holiday in Athens, Christougenna is truly enjoyed on 25th December in Athens.
+A national holiday in Athens, Christougenna is truly enjoyed on 25th December.
 It is also one of the important feast days in Athens.